Understanding the Causes Behind the Bitcoin Crash

 Environmental Impact and the Bitcoin Crash

-• Tesla’s Decision: Tesla announced it would no longer accept Bitcoin as payment due to environmental concerns, which caused a negative impact on Bitcoin’s price.
+Bitcoin’s high energy consumption became a focal point during the Bitcoin Crash.
+As concerns over climate change and sustainability grew, Tesla’s announcement that it would no longer accept Bitcoin as payment due to environmental concerns caused a significant negative impact on Bitcoin’s price.

 Environmental Activism and Bitcoin’s Reputation